DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 What to Track

-- Date and time (including the block number and transaction hash)
+- Date and time (including block number and transaction hash)

 - Protocol and chain

-- Action taken (deposit, withdraw, claim, swap, bridge, etc.)
+- Action taken (deposit, withdraw, claim, swap, bridge)

 - Assets involved — type and quantity

-- Fair market value at the time of the transaction (in USD)
+- Fair market value at transaction time (in USD)

 - Gas fees paid

-- Any tokens received (interest, rewards, LP tokens, etc.)
+- Any tokens received (interest, rewards, LP tokens)

-- Spreadsheets — For complex positions that tax software cannot parse, manual tracking in a spreadsheet may be necessary.
+Spreadsheets — For complex positions that tax software can't parse, manual tracking is necessary.

-- Export regularly — Do not wait until April.
-Export and reconcile your transaction data quarterly.
+Export regularly — Don't wait until April.
+Export and reconcile transaction data quarterly.

 Current crypto tax software is imperfect.
-Common issues include:
+Common issues I've encountered:

-Always review the output of tax software before filing.
-Use it as a starting point, not a final answer.
+Always review the output before filing.
+Use software as a starting point, not a final answer.

 Upcoming Regulatory Changes